 Shannon Bell – Blacksburg, VA As a Master’s degree student in Future Generations University, Shannon’s career in sociology went on to focus on solutions for women by women engaging with the coal industry.
 She is now an Associate Professor at Virginia Polytechnic Institute and State University.

 Kent Spellman – Fairmont, WV Coming to West Virginia for public service, Kent moved across the linkage between for profit and not-for-profit.
 He spent two decades developing the West Virginia Community Development HUB to gather help for West Virginia communities.

-Chris Cluett – Seattle, WA A distinguished sociologist of people and transportation, Chris had a long career with the Batelle Corporation.
+Chris Cluett – Seattle, WA A distinguished sociologist of people and transportation, Chris had a long career with the Battelle Memorial Institute.
 Continuing from his Peace Corps, then USAID assignments in Nepal in the 1960s, Chris has remained active with Nepal.

 Michael Stranahan – Denver, CO Engaged for four decades with making education useful, after his education at Harvard, Mike, started as a teacher of mathematics then continued as host on Aspen Public Radio as well as to mentor children in pottery.

 Deepak Gopalakrishna – Washington, DC An experienced analyst of social systems and their interactions with financing frameworks, Deepak has worked in both business development and academia.
 In his role on the Board of Trustees, Deepak serves as Treasurer.

 Daniel C. Taylor – Franklin, WV Growing up in India, Dan’l moved to West Virginia in the 1970s, co-founding The Mountain Institute, then national parks around Mt Everest, and from this West Virginia base he has launched the global family of Future Generations organizations.
 See: www.danielctaylor.org